jojohannsen/gen_graph/README.md

 1. Choose an initial langgraph architecture (left column)
 2. Modify the architecture for your specific task (middle column)
-3. Write a few functions to make the architecture functional (right column) -- currently only shows generated read-only functions.
+3. Modify the generated functions to make the architecture functional (right column) -- these are currently read-only.

 ###### Why?